📐

 }

-The bridge is configured through the window.AIBridgeConfig object, which must be set before loading the script.
+The legacy bridge is configured through the window.AIBridgeConfig object, which must be set before loading the script.

 JavaScript — Full Configuration